A good reputation is built slowly over a lifetime, but it can be lost in a single instant when a negative story is posted on TheDirty.com.

 Pointing out dishonesty

-About requests for removal, TheDirty.com says clearly, “Any form of truth-based or fact-based request will NOT be considered.”
-It adds unequivocally, “The minute we see a removal request arguing that something said in a post is false, we immediately stop reading.”
+Regarding requests for removal, TheDirty.com says, “Any form of truth-based or fact-based request will NOT be considered.”
+It adds, “The minute we see a removal request arguing that something said in a post is false, we immediately stop reading.”

 Legal Progress Against TheDirty.com

-However, a recent court case was brought by a Cincinnati Bengals cheerleader, who was targeted with a sexually explicit post on the site.
-Since TheDirty.com curates submissions from its users, the Dirty Army, the judge determined that the owners of the site had a hand in the creation of the content.
-A precedent was thought to have been created for future action, but TheDirty.com reports that the ruling was overturned.
+A 2014 court case brought by a former Cincinnati Bengals cheerleader named Sarah Jones, who was targeted with a sexually explicit post on the site, ruled that because TheDirty.com curates submissions from its users, the Dirty Army, the owners of the site had a hand in the creation of the content.
+A precedent was thought to have been created for future action, but the ruling was overturned upon appeal in favor of TheDirty.com.

 We Can Usually Get TheDirty.com Posts Removed